 The final stage of the assessment centre is the police interview.
 Just like the other exercises, the interview has undergone a significant revamp as of 2018.
 The format is still largely the same: you’ll face 4 competency-based questions, lasting 5 minutes each.
 However, the interview will be much more relaxed now.
 You’ll be welcomed into the room with a handshake, and you will also get to look at the

 questions, which may be on an iPad.
 Just as before, the questions will focus largely on your past experiences and how you’ve demonstrated the MET police core competencies.

 The police interview will focus heavily on the core competencies.
 Each question will be focused around a specific competency, but in your response you should also endeavour to demonstrate as many of the other competencies as possible.
 Most of the time, this will occur naturally.
 For example, working collaboratively might require you to demonstrate a level of emotional awareness.

 All of the questions will be situational based.
 This means that you will need to give a detailed account of when you have demonstrated the behaviour being asked for.
 Your response to each situational question must be ‘specific’ in nature.
 This means that you must provide an example where you have already been in this type of situation.
 During your response you should provide details of how you handled or dealt with the situation, preferably with a successful outcome.

-Our book contains a FULL CHAPTER of advice on how to ace the Met Police Interview.
-So, pick up your copy today!
+Our guide contains a plethora of tips on how to ace the Met Police Interview.
+So, order yours today!

 METROPOLITAN POLICE SAMPLE Interview Question